Jasmine Birtles

 What’s Available?

 Prices are consistent across sizes.
-Standard delivery is £3.99, but H&M members enjoy free delivery on orders over £20 and free in-store pickup.
+Standard delivery is £5.99, but H&M members enjoy free delivery on orders over £40 and any customer can opt for free in-store pickup.

 Online and in stores | Ongoing

-Matalan offers budget-friendly school uniform items starting from £4 for children aged 3-16 and there’s currently a sale section where you can find a few items for bargain prices such as 2 x blue polo shirts reduced from £4 to £2.
+Matalan offers budget-friendly school uniform items starting from £4 for children aged 3-16 and there’s currently a £5 and Under section.

 What’s Available?